About the artist

 Since the sad demise of the society, Gary has branched out into other mediums and techniques, including pencil, acrylic, oils and mixed-media.Thankfully he has enjoyed a degree of success among a small but incredibly loyal following of collectors of his work – particularly his wildlife in water colour, pastels and oils that have also led to several commissions.

-Gary's art hangs on the walls in South Africa, UK, USA and Germany.
+Gary's art hangs on the walls in South Africa, UK, USA, Germany, New Zealand & Australia.